Discrete Autoregressive Switching Processes with Cumulative Shrinkage Priors for Graphical Modeling of Time Series Data: Disclosure Statement

 \begin{description} \item[Supplement:] We include further details about backward and forward messages for our sampling algorithm.
 We also report results from additional simulations, sensitivity analyses and convergence diagnostics of the MCMC.

-\item[Software:] \texttt{sggmDAR} - a Julia software implementing the methodology outlined in the paper, accompanied by a comprehensive tutorial designed to guide users through replicating the findings detailed in the article. \end{description}
+\item[Software:] \texttt{sggmDAR} - a Julia software implementing the methodology outlined in the paper, accompanied by a comprehensive tutorial designed to guide users through replicating the findings detailed in the article.
+The software \texttt{sggmDAR} is also available on GitHub at \href{https://github.com/Beniamino92/sggmDAR}{https://github.com/Beniamino92/sggmDAR}. \end{description}